-The lectures during a part-time programme take place every fortnight, on Friday evenings and all day on Saturdays for part-time studies at CBS.
+The lectures during a part-time programme take place every fortnight, on Friday evenings (virtually) and all day on Saturdays (On-Campus) for part-time studies at CBS.
 The winter semester begins with a block weekend in September and runs until February.
 After the exam phase in February, the summer semester starts.
 The second exam phase follows in July and August is then lecture-free.

 In addition to lecture times, you should plan enough time for studying.
 So, it may be worth considering to reduce your working hours if possible.
 Some employers find such further qualifications particularly good and support part-time studies, for example by subsidising the tuition fees, by offering the possibility to reduce the weekly working hours, or by offering additional unpaid leave.

 A part-time course gives the students the opportunity to incorporate the content from the course directly into professional practice, which increases the learning effect.

 Since both part-time and full-time bachelor’s and master’s degrees have the same study content, the duration of part-time degree courses is a bit longer.